{{ summary.primary }}

 How to Use This Tool:

-1. Select a Worksheet preset such as kindergarten mixed 1-20, Pre-K counting, teen ten-frame review, missing numbers to 50, skip-count patterns, or intro shape fractions.
+1. Choose a Worksheet preset such as Kindergarten mixed 1-20, Pre-K count objects 0-10, Teen ten-frame review, Missing numbers to 50, Skip-count patterns, or Intro shape fractions.
+The summary should update with the prompt count, focus, support level, range, and page layout.

-2. Set Worksheet focus when you want a single skill family, or keep mixed review to rotate counting, ten-frame, missing-number, pattern, and fraction prompts.
+2. Use Worksheet focus for a single skill family, or keep mixed review when students are ready to move among counting, ten-frame, sequence, pattern, and fraction prompts.

 4. Adjust Prompt count, Support level, Representation style, and Counter theme for the group.
-Guided support adds more anchors and trace cues; challenge mode trims scaffolding.
+Guided support adds more cues, while challenge mode reduces scaffolding and can use harder sequence steps.

-5. Open Advanced to change the title, directions, layout, seed, number-word display, trace cues, and whether the printable sheet includes an answer key.
+5. Open Advanced when you need a custom title, read-aloud directions, page layout, reproducible seed, number-word display, trace cues, or a printable answer key.

-6. Review Printable Sheet, Answer Key, Teacher Plan, and Skill Mix Map before printing, copying, or exporting.
+7. Check Printable Sheet, Answer Key, Teacher Plan, Skill Mix Map, and JSON before printing, copying, or exporting.

 Interpreting Results:

-Printable Sheet is the student-facing page.
-It includes the worksheet title, name and date lines, directions, numbered prompts, visual models, blanks, and optional trace cues or printed answer key.
-The selected layout changes the page density but not the underlying prompt answers.
+Printable Sheet is the student-facing worksheet.
+It includes a title, name and date lines, directions, numbered prompts, visual models, answer blanks, and optional trace cues.
+If the printable answer key is turned on, it appears after the student prompts.

 Answer Key lists each prompt with its answer and support cue.
 Teacher Plan adds the model, target, setup note, and standards-style note for quick review.
-Skill Mix Map summarizes how many prompts came from each skill and the average target value for each skill family in the current sheet.
+Skill Mix Map charts how many prompts came from each skill family and the average target value used in that family.
+JSON provides the same worksheet settings, validation notes, skill mix, and row details for reuse outside the page.

 Early math worksheet result interpretation